Evolution of Worcestershire county boundaries since 1844: West Midlands Order 1965

 The original logo of the West Midlands Passenger Transport Executive.

 In April 1966, Dudley expanded beyond its historical boundaries and took in the surrounding Staffordshire districts of Sedgley, Brierley Hill, Coseley and part of Amblecote.
-The West Midlands Order 1965 redefined its status and the Dudley County Borough became part of Staffordshire.
+The West Midlands Order 1965 (SI 1965/2139) redefined its status and the Dudley County Borough became part of Staffordshire.
 Worcestershire County Council retained Halesowen and Stourbridge, but ceded Oldbury to an enlarged Smethwick County Borough which was renamed Warley County Borough.
 This enlarged county borough would be regarded as part of Worcestershire for "non-administrative purposes", but not under county council jurisdiction (see Fig 9).
 Warley was an amalgamation of Oldbury Urban District, Rowley Regis Urban District, and Smethwick as well as the Oakham area of Dudley and Tividale area of Tipton.
 Subsequent associated legislation established the West Midlands Constabulary, which policed the county borough area, and the West Midlands Passenger Transport Executive.

 Amblecote and Redditch New Town

-During these reorganisations, the territory of the county council grew only where Stourbridge took in the majority of Amblecote Urban District from Staffordshire (See Fig 9) and the designation of Redditch in April 1964 as a "New town".
+During these reorganisations, the territory of the county council grew only where Stourbridge took in the majority of Amblecote Urban District from Staffordshire (See Fig 9) and the designation of Redditch in April 1964 as a "new town".
 Historically, Redditch lay on the county boundary, so any expansion of the newly designated town would either fall under the Green Belt to the north, or the surrounding area of Warwickshire at Matchborough.
 Therefore, the boundary between the two counties was realigned in favour of Worcestershire, as a consequence of the Warwickshire and Worcestershire (Boundaries) Order 1969 legislation (Fig 7).
 The Redditch New Town designation coincided with a programme of considerable social housing development, mainly due to enactment of the Town Development Act 1952.
 Numerous housing developments took place across the county, especially in Droitwich, Worcester and along the Birmingham boundary at Frankley, Hawkesley, Kitwell, Rednal, Rubery and Walkers Heath.
 The majority of these developments were designed to help alleviate the housing and land shortages within Birmingham's boundaries.

 Highters Heath, lying to the north of Wythall, was transferred to Birmingham in 1966, along with a few residential areas around Maypole.